IATA Multilateral Interline Traffic Agreements (MITA)

 The IATA Multilateral Interline Traffic Agreements (MITA) is an agreement whereby passengers and cargo use a standard traffic document (i.e. passenger ticket or air waybill) to travel on various modes of transport involved in a routing in order to reach a final destination.

 One Multilateral Agreement concluded with another airline through IATA results in joining a partnership of the growing network of over 350 participating worldwide domestic and international airlines.

 Participation in MITA is open to all IATA and non-IATA member airlines holding valid IATA assigned airline codes (airline designator, airline accounting and/or prefix code) and operating international and/or domestic scheduled air services.

 Inter-modal transport carriers may also participate in MITA.

-For information and full application details regarding MITA participation and joining procedures, please contact MITA.
+For more information and full application details regarding MITA, please contact us via the IATA Customer Portal.

 Multilateral Interline Traffic Agreements (MITA) Manual